mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 # An application to generate vector embeddings for PDF document, store them in a vector database, and enable semantic search and information retrieval using OpenAI's language models.

 This project provides a simple web application that enables users to upload a PDF document, generate vector embeddings from its content, and then search for information within the document using a text query.
-OpenAI's embedding and language models are used for creating embeddings and information retrieval.
+OpenAI's embedding and language models are used for creating vector embeddings and information retrieval.

 # Key features